 Many thanks to the Town of Fairfield for coming together to lead the Pink Pledge.
 Fairfield’s merchants, restaurants and businesses, local schools, and sports teams are holding special promotions and events in support of the center.
 Town departments and local residents are also helping to turn the town pink.
 Please join Fairfield in taking the Pink Pledge!

-Norma Pfriem Breast Center has been providing medical excellence, compassionate care and life-saving programs for 17 years with locations in Bridgeport, Fairfield and Trumbull.
+Norma Pfriem Breast Center, part of Smilow Cancer Hospital, has been providing medical excellence, compassionate care and life-saving programs for 19 years with locations in Bridgeport, Fairfield and Trumbull.
 We could not have come this far without the generous support of those who believed in our mission.

 Over 35,000 women throughout the region received comprehensive services and programs from Norma Pfriem Breast Center.